-People who suffer from memory loss could find kindred spirits in machines who suffer from a condition known as "catastrophic forgetting".
+People who suffer from memory loss could find kindred spirits in machines afflicted with a condition known as "catastrophic forgetting".

 The affliction is caused when neural networks are trained to complete new tasks.